The private access may soon be restricted because of liability concerns.

 Councilwoman Elizabeth Lewis said the council agreed years ago to gradually phase out private access gates by constructing a public gate, and not allowing new private gates.

 However, because the properties are in Menlo Park, the town never sees plans for new fences and gates, and there may now be more gates, not fewer.

 The town ended up making repairs to the fence in July, and counted the number of gates, documenting their locations.

 Council members appeared divided on restricting the gates.

 "I'd like to see them all go away," said Councilman Bill Widmer.
 But Councilman Rick DeGolia said that since it is a public park, the public should have access to it.

-The matter will probably get further discussion after the town surveys the park property line.
+The matter will probably be reviewed again after the town surveys the park property line.

-"We really need a survey for one purpose," said City Attorney Bill Conners "Any gate needs to be on their property, not ours," he said, or the town is liable.
+"We really need a survey for one purpose," said City Attorney Bill Conners.
+"Any gate needs to be on their property, not ours," he said, or the town would be liable.
 "We're the owner and we're responsible to make it safe."

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.